RillaStudios/responsiveplus/README.md

               print('Screen size changed to: ${constraints.maxWidth}x${constraints.maxHeight}');
             },
             child: (context, constraints) {
+              /// Child will set its constraints based on the
-              /// Child will get size of the parent container
+              /// size of the parent container and can use it
-              /// and can use it to calculate the size of its children,
+              ///to calculate the size of its children, in this
-              /// in this case it is a Rext widget. return Center(
+              ///case it is a Rext widget.
+              ///
+              ///Explanation:
+              ///
+              ///Lets pretend the users screen size is 1000px
+              ///
+              ///The Container is 75% of the screen height (which would be 750px)
+              ///The Rext widgets initial font size is 2% of that 750px, which would
+              ///equal 15px.
+              ///
+              return Center(
                 child: Rext(
                   'This is a Rext widget inside a Container',
                   maxLines: 1,
-                  fontSize: 50.cw(constraints),
+                  fontSize: 2.cw(constraints),
                 ),
               );
             },